pan-emily/protein-clip/README.md

 Running this script will scrape the [Protein Data Bank](https://www.rcsb.org/) for all 2-protein interactions.
 The dataset will be clustered using the [mmseqs2](https://github.com/soedinglab/MMseqs2) library.

-The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validation split.
+The dataset will be automatically processed and divided into a 70\% training, 15\% testing, and 15\% validation split.

 For each epoch, the losses are recorded, which should save to a timestamp-labeled folder.
-Additionally, the cosine similarity matrix for each epoch will be saved.
+Additionally, the cosine similarity matrix using the training and validation set for each epoch will be saved.

 <img src="fig/protein_protein_similarity.png" height="200">
 <img src="fig/protein_protein_topk.png" height="200">

-## Protein-Receptor FILIP
+## Protein-Protein FILIP

 ![filip-schema](fig/filip-schema.png)

-The peptide-receptor FILIP model should be run using the script ```main_2protein_filip.py```.
+The protein-protein FILIP model should be run using the script ```main_2protein_filip.py```.
 The shell file corresponding for HPC usage is ```run-main_filip.sh```.
 The dataset will be clustered using the [mmseqs2](https://github.com/soedinglab/MMseqs2) library.

-Running this script will pull the 19,814 peptide-receptor pair dataset from [Propedia](http://bioinfo.dcc.ufmg.br/propedia/).
+Running this script will scrape the [Protein Data Bank](https://www.rcsb.org/) for all 2-protein interactions.
+The dataset will be clustered using the [mmseqs2](https://github.com/soedinglab/MMseqs2) library.

-The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validation split.
+The dataset will be automatically processed and divided into a 70\% training, 15\% testing, and 15\% validation split.

 For each epoch, the losses are recorded, which should save to a timestamp-labeled folder.
-Additionally, the cosine similarity matrix for each epoch will be saved.
+Additionally, the cosine similarity matrix using the training and validation set for each epoch will be saved.

 <img src="fig/filip_performance.png" height="200">
 <img src="fig/clip_v_filip.png" height="200">